 Since the 2009 establishment of the Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security (CTI-CFF), the countries of Coral Triangle have been focused on addressing the competing needs of coastal communities and economic growth through sustainable and collaborative approaches to management at large, "seascape" level, transboundary and multi-national scales.
-Seascapes offer a platform, a geographic area, within which all user groups can cooperate, coordinate and collaborate to management for sustainable development, biodiversity conservation and human well-being.
+Seascapes offer a platform, a geographic area, within which all user groups can cooperate, coordinate and collaborate to manage for sustainable development, biodiversity conservation and human well-being.
+The CTI-CFF Regional Plan of Action identifies Seascapes as the first Goal: "Priority Seascapes Designated and Effectively Managed."

-This document represents the results of four-years of evolving thinking and discussions related to what large-scale integrated marine management means to the countries of the Coral Triangle region.
-It provides general guidance and advice in the establishment and implementation of Seascapes and, although written for the context of the Coral Triangle countries, much of the documents sections are applicable to other parts of the world interested in embarking on large-scale, coordinated, marine area management.
-We hope you use this document to look the ocean from a broader perspective and invite all those, who are both impacting and being impacted by its use, to take part in working together in its sustainable management.
+This document represents a key achievement under the Seascapes Goal, the development of "a general model for the sustainable management of seascapes."
+It is the result of four-years of evolving thinking and discussions related to what large-scale integrated marine management means to the countries of the Coral Triangle region provides guidance and advice in the establishment and implementation of Seascapes and although written for the context of the Coral Triangle countries, much of the documents sections would be applicable to other parts of the world interested in embarking on large-scale, coordinated, marine area management.
+We hope you use this document to look at the oceans from a broader perspective and invite all those that are both impacting and being impacted by its use.